 Former Chestnut Ridge Golf Club: The owner of the property, CR Golf, LLC, has requested to construct 8 homes on the site, one less than the maximum allowed under the current zoning.
 Community Input Meetings were held in October, and the next step will be for the consulting engineer to modify the plans to account for the County's review comments.
 A development plan hearing has yet to be scheduled.
 The Falls Road Community Association remains very concerned about this proposal and its impact on the environment.
 In May, the Administrative Law Judge ruled in favor of the 8 lot subdivision.
 Additionally, October 2014 the County Board of Appeals ruled that the County Council was within its right to downzone the property so that only 8 dwellings could be constructed.
 CR Golf, LLC then brought a suit against the County Council over the loss of density compared to the prior zoning.
-Councilwoman Almond advised us at a recent GTCC meeting that she had hoped that the developer and the surrounding community would be able to reach a compromise on the number of houses to be built on the property.
+Councilwoman Almond advised us at a recent GTCC meeting that she had hoped that the developer and the surrounding community would be able to reach a compromise on the number of houses to be built on the property, but such a compromise could not be achieved.
+Ultimately, the County Council changed the zoning to allow for forty homes on the property.
 The Falls Road Community Association has expressed disappointment with this change.
-The owner is currently processing its development plan for Baltimore County approval.
-(FRCA & GTCC)
+The owner is currently processing its development plan for Baltimore County approval, and the hearing to approve an additional 31- home development took place on December 15, 2017.
+In February 2018 the Administrative Law Judge approved the plan for the additional development.

 Sage Dining, 1402, 1406 & 1408 York Road: Sage Dining, a company that supplies food services and dining to a number of private schools and universities in the Mid-Atlantic region, plans to construct a display garden/farm on a one acre site on York Road, just south of Westbury Road.
 The farm will be used to promote Sage's farm to table approach in food services to existing and proposed clients.
 Sage has shared their plans with GTCC and the Orchard Hills Community Assn.
-A zoning hearing will take place on Dec.
-11, 2017.
+A zoning hearing took place in December 2017, and the Administrative Law Judge approved the display garden.

 Church of the Nativity, Sanctuary Expansion: The expansion would feature a new 1,000 seat sanctuary to be added to the southwest side of the existing building.
-Architectural plans have been prepared, and construction is underway.
+Architectural plans have been prepared, and the construction is approved by County officials.
 (GTCC & adjoining communities)

-10650 York Road: Bill Kidd proposes to construct a Volvo dealership at this site, the Cockeysville Car Wash.
+10650 York Road: Bill Kidd proposes to construct a Volvo dealership at this site, the Cockeysville Car Wash .
 Residents have opposed this development at the County Board of Appeals, and residents have also decried legislation authored by the former councilman that created the possibility of the dealership in the first place.
 Should this project be given the green light, it would mark the first current car dealership north of Warren Road on York Road.
 The Circuit Court of Baltimore County ruled in favor of the dealership in early May.
 This property was rezoned as part of the 2016 CZMP vote.
 9805 York Road: The existing structures on this property will be demolished and a new retail building will be constructed.
 An Administrative Law Judge issued certain variances that will pave the way for building the retail building.